 The Business Challenge

-A large home healthcare provider with 30 locations across the U.S. uses Goliath Technologies to anticipate, troubleshoot, and prevent end-user experience issues across their hybrid IT infrastructure.
-Their environment is comprised of Citrix XenDesktop, Citrix XenServer, VMware vSphere, and their combined ERP/EHR app.
+A large home healthcare provider with 30 locations across the U.S. uses Goliath Technologies to anticipate, troubleshoot, and prevent end user experience issues across their hybrid IT infrastructure.
+Their environment is comprised of Citrix software such as XenDesktop and XenServer, VMware vSphere, and their combined ERP/EHR app.

 Within their call center, their employees are scheduling appointments for patients and assigning home aids to those appointments all day long.
 For any patient, this is the first step in their care journey when they call in to schedule a visit.
 However, in many instances this initial interaction was not a positive one.
 All too often, patients were being told by the call center employee, “I apologize for the delay.
 My system is slow today.”
 This led to frustrated patients on the other end of the line, patients waiting on hold, and frustrated caregivers who couldn’t reach someone to talk through their schedule.
 Call Center employees were equally frustrated as slow logon times and poor session performance times with their EHR application and other systems were negatively impacting their ability to delight their patients and caregivers with a fast, efficient scheduling experience.
 IT was continually being told about these issues, but without a purpose-built tool to isolate the root cause of the issue they were struggling to implement a permanent fix solution.